aboyce/aws/specifics/DynamoDB.md

 ### DynamoDB Accelerator (DAX)

 DAX is a fully managed, clustered in-memory cache for DynamoDB.
 Delivers up to a 10x read improvement and microsecond performance for millions of requests per second.
-It is a write-through caching system, this means that data is written to the cache as well as the backend store.
+It is a read-through, write-through caching system, this means that data is written to the cache as well as the backend store for writes, and will keep hold of reads if they have previously been read before.
 If the item (read) is not available (a cache miss) then DAX performs an eventually consistent `GET` item operation against DynamoDB.

 Ideal for ready heavy or burst workloads.
-Reduces the load for reads on tables and may allow for a reduced read capacity.
+Reduces the load for reads on tables and may allow for a reduced read capacity (and in tern potential cost savings).

-Allows you to point your DynamoDB API calls to the DAX cluster itself.
+Allows you to point your DynamoDB API calls to the DAX cluster itself as they both have the same API.
+So only requires minimal functional changes to swap over to using DAX.

 It is not suitable for: